relia1/pdga_api/README.md

 ## Todos

 1. Mock the tests!
 2. Make readme pretty and thorough
-3. Make sure config will load from rails config/initializers